rajprajjwal/Helm/README.md

 kubernetes   ClusterIP      10.0.0.1       <none>        443/TCP          7h28m
 mediawiki    LoadBalancer   10.0.195.227   20.84.33.88   8000:31363/TCP   10s

-we can use external ip with port on url and can get mediawiki
+we can use external ip with port on url and can get mediawiki , use as per your external ip for the same.

 http://20.84.33.88:8000/mw-config/index.php?page=Welcome